These are the 8 best curling wands for fine hair - get big, bouncy curls that won't drop out

 Reasons to avoid

-While curling wands with clamps are great for holding the hair in place, our preference is a tool without a clamp.
-Why, you may ask?
-Clamp-free tools are easier to wrap your hair around and you can avoid unwanted kinks from the clamp.
+While curling tools with clamps are great for holding the hair in place, our preference is a wand without one.
+Why?
+Clamp-free tools are easier to wrap your hair around, and you can avoid unwanted kinks.
 This is especially important for fine hair, which can show up any little dents far more easily.
-Coming in on top, this tool from Cloud Nine, gets our vote, thanks to its four-inch clampless barrel that's ideal for curling fine, long hair.
+Coming in on top, this tool from Cloud Nine gets our vote, thanks to its four-inch clampless barrel that's ideal for curling fine, long hair.
 It was also the smallest and lightest tool we tried, making it easy to store and transport when needed.

-There are three heat settings in total: low, medium and high, ranging from 125 to 175°C. For fine hair, opt for the low or medium setting; however, low was hot enough to create tousled beach hair waves in both of our testers' fine hair.
+There are three heat settings in total: low, medium, and high, ranging from 125 to 175°C. For fine hair, opt for the low or medium setting; the low was hot enough to create tousled beach hair waves in both of our testers' fine hair.
 When it came to using the tool, it took a little practice to lock down the best technique when using this wand.
-It comes with a heat-resistant case, which makes it perfect for travel, as well as a handy heatproof glove – make sure you wear this while styling as there’s no cool tip on this curling wand.

 Specifications